kushalkolar/wgpu-sparse-matvec/README.md

 ## Benchmarks

-First, the comparison the torch implemention in [masknmf](https://github.com/apasarkar/masknmf-toolbox), the wgsl compute shader is at-par or better than torch's sparse mat-vec.
+First, comparison with the torch implemention in [masknmf](https://github.com/apasarkar/masknmf-toolbox).
+The wgsl compute shader is at-par or better than torch's sparse mat-vec.
 Torch's sparse operations in general are not the best part of the library so maybe not too surprising?

 The "denoise" is a denser sparse matrix, and "demix" is much less dense.